Body Heat: Plot

 The case is investigated by Ned's friends, prosecutor Peter Lowenstein and detective Oscar Grace.
-They suspect Matty is involved in her husband's death and warn Ned against seeing her; Ned begins openly dating Matty to throw them off.
-The police deduce Edmund was not killed at the arson scene because his glasses were missing.
+They suspect that Matty is involved in her husband's death and warn Ned against seeing her; Ned begins openly dating Matty to throw them off.
+The police deduce that Edmund was not killed at the arson scene because his glasses were missing.
 Also, Matty appears to have lied about Mary Ann Simpson.
-Oscar begins to suspect Ned when he realizes Ned's alibi in Miami does not hold.
-Edmund's niece, who once caught Matty and Ned having sex, is brought to the police but does not recognize Ned.
+Oscar begins to suspect Ned when he realizes that Ned's alibi in Miami does not hold.
+Edmund's niece, who once caught Matty and Ned having sex, is brought to the police station, but does not seem to recognize Ned.

-Increasingly nervous and questioning Matty's loyalty, Ned happens upon an acquaintance who says he had recommended Ned to Matty.
-Later, Teddy tells Ned about a woman who wanted to know how to rig a bomb to a door.
-Matty calls Ned, claiming her maid had agreed to return the incriminating glasses after she paid her off.
+Increasingly nervous and questioning Matty's loyalty, Ned happens upon an acquaintance who says he recommended Ned to Matty months before they first met.
+Later, Teddy tells Ned that a woman contacted him and asked him to build her a second bomb, which could be triggered by an opening door.
+Matty calls Ned, claiming that her maid picked up the incriminating glasses and returned them after she paid her off.
 She asks Ned to pick up the glasses from her boathouse.
 There, Ned spots a wire attached to the door.
 Matty arrives, and Ned asks her to get the glasses and she agrees.
 Oscar arrives and observes their interaction.
-Matty walks toward the boathouse, which then explodes.
-A body found inside is identified from dental records as that of Matty.
+After telling Ned that whatever happens, she really does love him, Matty walks toward the boathouse, which explodes.
+A body found inside is later identified from dental records as that of Matty.

-Now in prison, Ned suddenly intuits (and tries to convince Oscar) that "Matty" is still alive.
-Ned believes she had assumed the identity of a former schoolmate, Matty Tyler, to conceal her sordid past from Edmund.
-Ned surmises that the "Mary Ann Simpson" whom he had previously met, had discovered the scheme and was blackmailing Matty, only to be murdered and her body planted in the boathouse.
-That is why the dental records matched.
+Now in prison, Ned intuits (and tries to convince Oscar) that "Matty" is still alive.
+Ned believes she assumed the identity of a former schoolmate, Matty Tyler, to conceal her sordid past from Edmund.
+Ned surmises that the "Mary Ann Simpson" whom he had previously met had discovered the scheme and was blackmailing Matty, only to be murdered and her body planted in the boathouse, which is why the dental records matched.
 Had Ned been killed in the explosion, the police would have found both suspects' bodies and closed the case.
 Oscar is not convinced and reminds Ned that he actually did kill Edmund.

-Ned obtains a copy of Matty's high school yearbook: in it are photos of Mary Ann Simpson and Matty Tyler, confirming his suspicion.
-Below Mary Ann's photo is the nickname "The Vamp" and "Ambition—To be rich and live in an exotic land".
+Ned obtains a copy of Matty's high school yearbook.
+In it are photos of Mary Ann Simpson and Matty Tyler, confirming his suspicion.
+Below Mary Ann's photo is the sobriquet "The Vamp" and "Ambition—To be rich and live in an exotic land".
 The real Mary Ann is seen lounging on a tropical beach living a new life.